robbert-vdh/yabridge/README.md

   command to mount the .iso file to a directory in `/run/media`.

-  If you're using an older distro and you're getting a `Mount option 'unhide is not allowed` error when trying to mount the file, then you may need to manually create or edit `/etc/udisks2/mount_options.conf` first, adding the following to the file:
+  If you're using an older distro and you're getting a `Mount option 'unhide' is not allowed` error when trying to mount the file, then you may need to manually create or edit `/etc/udisks2/mount_options.conf` first, adding the following to the file: